-Let us say you have a 100 pages PDF file, and you want to extract particular pages from that file.
+Let us say you have a 100 pages PDF file, and you want to split or extract particular pages from that file.
 How can you do that?
 It’s absolutely easy.
 You don’t need to buy or complicate with any premium PDF editing softwares.
 In this tutorial, I will tell you a simple way that works on most Linux distributions, and other modern operating systems.
 There are so many methods to do this task.
 However, I find this is the easiest way to extract a page range or a part of a PDF file in Linux.
 Just follow these simple steps described below to get this job done in couple minutes.

 Split Or Extract particular pages from PDF file using PDFtk

 I will explain both command line and GUI way.
 If you have only CLI mode, follow these steps.

 PDFtk is free graphical tool that can be used to split or merge PDF files.
 You can use it both in CLI and GUI mode.
 It is available for free and paid.